oasis-main/oasis-rpi/README.md

 ```
 sudo nano /etc/rc.local
 ```
-Uncomment the following line by removing the leading hashtag:
+Check the following line is present & uncommented ie. if there is a leading hashtag, remove it.
+If you ran the setup script with the "-b" flag or are using a pre-flashed image, this should already be done for you:
 ```
-#sudo python3 /home/pi/grow-ctrl/controller.py
+python3 /home/pi/grow-ctrl/controller.py
 ```
-If you do not see this line, add the command (the part of the line after the hashtag) to `/etc/rc.local` before the `exit 0` command.
+If you do not see this line, add the command to `/etc/rc.local` before the `exit 0` command.

 This line launches our interface script on startup which accepts button inputs, controls the growing environment, collects harvest data, and manages the optional connection process with the Oasis cloud and mobile app.
 This all happens on reboot, so we'll run the following command to get it up and running: